alex12058/user-agent-switcher-pro/README.md

 - **Advanced User-Agent Switching**: Instantly switch between a wide range of User-Agents, including search engine bots (Googlebot, Bingbot), social media bots (Twitterbot, Facebook), and various desktop/mobile browsers.
 - **Per-Site Configuration**: Set specific rules for individual websites.
 The extension remembers your preferences and automatically applies them when you visit the site.
 - **JavaScript Control**: Toggle JavaScript execution for specific domains to enhance privacy, performance, or bypass certain scripts.
-- **Cookie Management**: Granular control over cookies to improve privacy or test website behavior under different conditions.
+- **Cookie Control**: Block outgoing cookies for specific sites to test privacy and authentication scenarios.
+Incoming cookies from servers are still accepted and stored.
 - **Modern Interface**: A sleek, dark-themed UI designed for ease of use and quick access to essential settings.

 ## Installation